opengers/opengers.github.io/home.md

 ---
-title: Posts List - Linux
-author: opengers
-layout: post
+layout: default
-permalink: /linux/
+permalink: /
-categories: linux
-format: quote
 ---

+I blog semi-regularly about stuff.
+Most of my blog entries involve professional development stuff for student or some parlor tricks in LaTeX, R, or Markdown that I have taught myself.
+A full listing of my blog posts follow.

 <ul class="listing">
-{% for post in site.categories.linux %}
+{% for post in site.posts %}
   {% capture y %}{{post.date | date:"%Y"}}{% endcapture %}
   {% if year != y %}
     {% assign year = y %}